kewne/kewne.github.com/_posts/2021-12-08-REST_style_for_apis.md

 Internet as we know it as the prime example;
-the almost complete adoption by browsers of HTTP, HTML and other standards, means that users can use these browsers to consume every website in existance in a way that "just works".
+the almost complete adoption by browsers of HTTP, HTML and other standards, means that users can use these browsers to consume every website in existance in a way that "just works" (because it subscribes to the Uniform Interface).
 This is the ideal that REST strives to achieve: a distributed but ubiquitous and performant system.